 Desmond’s current project is turning a Honda CX500 into a café racer/bobber.
 He’s had the engine fixed and the next steps are to finish the seat and remove fenders and instruments.
 Desmond is the only member of the Bikeroutes crew who does not shun pedal-powered bikes and regularly gets big air on his dirt jump mountain bike.

-To collect a bike to photograph he will often travel by skateboard, “if the route is mostly down hill,” he says.
+To collect a bike to photograph, he sometimes travels by skateboard, “if the route is mostly down hill,” he says.
+These days, Desmond rides a BMW F 800 GS or a SYM Fiddle.

 Mukhtar was 10 when a chance joy ride on a Kawasaki Z1300 came along, and from that day on the youngster dreamed of just one thing – riding a BIG bike on long, open roads.
 At 19 he bought a beat up Honda CX500, which spent more time on the workbench than on the road, but by now biking was in his blood.